blbadger/blbadger.github.io/language-discreteness.md

 rium Cup containingEEali
 ```

-which is far worse)
+meaning that we find much poorer input representations in the 7b parameter Llama as opposed to the 30b model in the deeper layers, which is to be expected with the hypothesis that larger models are capable of transmitting input information more accurately than small ones.

-and even after 21 transformer blocks, the input representation is nearly synonymous with the prompt.
+Returning to the 30 billion parameter model, even after 21 transformer blocks the input representation is nearly synonymous with the prompt.

 $$
 a_g = \mathtt{Finally \; sky \; established \; blue \; instead}